soapstonerestonhoa/soapstonerestonhoa.github.io/_docs/financial.md

 ## Monthly Financial Reports

 Each month our Management company issues a monthly financial report for review by the Board of Directors.
-A summary of that report can be found in the owner's GHA accounts.
+A summary of that report can be found in the owner's Keymont accounts.

 You can also find the monthly reports [here](https://drive.google.com/drive/folders/1sBepNXY4O0vCiNzQfuFTZgaBT-zBGNEx?usp=drive_link).